 How To Effectively Implement the Hybrid Approach in a Dynasty Startup

-By drafting a combination of veteran players you can rely on and younger players that are still getting better, you’re essentially delaying having to make a call in which direction you want to go in until the season progresses.
+By drafting a combination of veteran players you can rely on and younger players who are still improving, you’re essentially delaying having to make a call on which direction you want to go in until later in the season.

-If your older players disappoint, you can begin to sell for the future.
+If your older players disappoint, you can sell them to the contenders for future assets.
 But if your young guys pan out quicker than expected, perhaps you have the tools to make that title push now.

 The real genius of this strategy is that you can stay competitive while neither mortgaging the future to win now nor giving up on the present to build for the future.